-If a user enters too many consecutive invalid passwords when logging on to voice mail or to activate an extension, MAXCS considers this an attack.

-To protect your company from theft of services, you can lock an attacked extension for the period of time you specify (1-72 hours) in the Lock Extension Access section.
+If a user enters eight consecutive invalid passwords when logging on to voice mail or to activate an extension, MAXCS considers this an attack.
+To protect your company from theft of services, you can lock an attacked extension for the period of time you specify (10 minutes - 23 hours, 59 minutes, and 59 seconds) in the Lock Voice Mail Access section.